hanatsumi/rakuyomi/docs/src/installation/installing-to-your-device.md

 7. Copy your `settings.json` file into the new `rakuyomi` folder:
 ![settings file](./images/settings-file.png)

 rakuyomi is now installed on your device!
+Ready to get started?
+Check out the [Quickstart Guide](../quickstart.md) to learn how to use it effectively.